pydicom/contrib-pydicom/CONTRIBUTING.md

 # Contributing to contrib-pydicom

-This is the summary for contributing code to the pydicom contribution repository, contrib-python.
+This is the summary for contributing code to the pydicom contribution repository, contrib-pydicom.
 This repository is intended for scripts and examples to supplement pydicom.
 If your contribution is intended to modify or enhance the core of pydicom, you should consider contribution to the [pydicom](https://www.github.com/pydicom/pydicom) main repository.
 Please read it carefully to help making the code review process go as